 What is the Problem?

 We draw people to the Savior by proclaiming God’s holiness whenever we have the chance.
-It is the contrast between God’s holiness and man’s sinfulness that is often used to cause men to tremble in fear before the Lord and repent and believe in Christ.
+The contrast between God’s holiness and man’s sinfulness is designed to cause men to tremble in fear before the Lord and repent and believe in Christ.
 To avoid declaring God’s holiness to people is an error of the highest degree.
 Not only do you misrepresent God when you do this, but you also deny your hearer of the very words God uses to crush people’s pride so that they may come to His Son by faith.

 But sometimes in our desire to show compassion and be gentle with folks who are hurting we go too far and are afraid to tell them that they too have offended a holy God by their sin.
 Because news of God’s wrath abiding on us is often very tough news to hear, we instinctively withhold this information from someone who is already hurting or has been victimized by more outwardly depraved sinners than they are.
 But is this the best way to help someone who is hurting?